sahays/sagemaker-labs/02-lab.md

 ```

 ## Step 6: Batch transform the training data
 Now that our proprocessor is properly fitted, let's go ahead and preprocess our training data.
-Let's use batch transform to directly preprocess the raw data and store right back into s3.
+Let's use batch transform to directly preprocess the raw data and store right back into Amazon S3.
 ### Define a SKLearn Transformer from the trained SKLearn Estimator
 ```python
 transformer = sklearn_preprocessor.transformer(